List of contributions

 Norman A Bailey is chairman of Global Resources & Solutions LLC and a Professor at the Institute of World Politics.
 He is the former Senior Director of International Economic Affairs, National Security Council, 1981-1983 (Ronald Reagan administration); former Professor, City University of New York; and former President of Bailey, Tondu, Warwick & Co., Ltd. (an investment banking firm).
 Dr. Bailey has published several books and many articles including, Latin America in World Politics, Operational Conflict Analysis and The Strategic Plan That Won The Cold War.

-Alastair Bruce is a London-based management consultant specialising in corporate social responsibility and reputation.
+Alastair Bruce (Lord Aberdare) is a London-based management consultant specialising in corporate social responsibility and reputation.
 He discovered the music of Berlioz while studying for his Literae Humaniores (Classical Studies) degree at Oxford University in the early 1960s, and has been a passionate admirer of the composer ever since.
 His taste for translation was developed over many years of practice with Latin and Greek; other languages which he reads better than he speaks include French and Welsh.
-He was Treasurer of the Berlioz Society from 1977 to 1985, and has contributed numerous reviews and other articles to the Society’s Bulletin over the years.
+He has translated Berlioz’s Grotesques de la musique under the title of The Musical Madhouse.
+He was Treasurer of the Berlioz Society from 1977 to 1985 and is currently its Chairman, and has contributed numerous reviews and other articles to the Society’s Bulletin over the years.
 It is no coincidence that his son is named Hector.

 Elena Dolenko is currently affiliated to the Universität der Künste zu Berlin, where she is working on her book Arnold Schönbergs ‘Harmonielehre’.
 Eine vergleichende Studie der 1. und 3.
 Auflage.
 Before going to Berlin she was a teaching assistant at the Department of Music Theory of the Moscow State Tchaikovsky Conservatory.